leandrolima-nyc/algoExpert/README.md

 </p>

 <p align="left">
-<code>Initially</code>, I jump into each problem with a <code>blank slate</code>, without of any external resources or prior research.  <code>Then</code>, after I have solved it, I engaged in <code>thorough online study</code>, analyzing the best solutions available and exploring various approaches.
+<code>Initially</code>, I jump into each problem with a <code>blank slate</code>, without of any external resources or prior research.  <code>Then</code>, after I have solved it, I engaged in <code>thorough online study</code>, analyzing the best solutions available, exploring different angles and approaches.
 Armed with these new ideas, I reconstructed the problems using my own understanding and methodologies.
 </p>
 <table><tr><td><samp><p>Let's face it, sometimes <code>I make mistakes!</code> Even though my first attempt works for the basic examples, different scenarios pop up.
 That means I have to go back and tweak things until they're perfect.
 And even after my solution passes all the tests, there's always that one tricky situation my code can't handle. </p><p>That's when I have to <code>get creative</code> and come up with a totally new way to solve it.</samp> <a href="arrays/hard/water-area.md"><kbd>🔗&nbsp;water-area</kbd></a></p></td></tr></table>